whankinsiv/EGR115-Snake-Project/EGR115-Snake-Project-main/README.txt

 As the snake starts moving, the control keys are as follows: a - left, w - up, s - down, d - right, and q - quit.

 Implemented Feature: The feature added was the 'gcf' tool.
-The tool was used to get the current character that the user clicks at any time without requesting a variable.
-We also then used text boxes in the figure window to display our 'map' and decided coloring for the background.
+The tool was used to get the current character that the user pressed in the figure window at any time without use of the command window.
+We also then used annotation text boxes in the figure window to display our 'map' and decided coloring for the background.